PFRA.app

 PFRA 2026 calculator

-Estimate your total score across strength, core, cardio, and body composition.
-Try alternate events, check component minimums, and use the pace plan when you want a practical run target.
+Estimate your composite score across strength, core, cardio, and body composition.
+Compare authorized component options, verify component minimums, and build a 2-mile pace plan around your goal time.

 Score: 2.5 | Min: 15 | Max: 50